 Consequences that are more effective begin with generous attention to the behaviors you want to encourage.

-- Reward menus: Rewards are a tangible way to give children positive feedback for desired behaviors.
-A reward is something a child earns, an acknowledgement that she’s doing something that’s difficult for her.
+• Reward menus: Rewards are a tangible way to give children positive feedback for desired behaviors.
+A reward is something a child earns, an acknowledgement that they are doing something that’s difficult for them.
 Rewards are most effective as motivators when the child can choose from a variety of things: extra time on the iPad, a special treat, etc. This offers the child agency and reduces the possibility of a reward losing its appeal over time.
 Rewards should be linked to specific behaviors and always delivered consistently.

-- Set rules and follow them: During a time out, there should be no talking to the child until you are ending the time out.
-Time out should end only once the child has been calm and quiet briefly so they learn to associate the end of time out with this desired behavior.
+• Set rules and follow them: During a time-out, there should be no talking to the child until you are ending the time out.
+A time-out should end only once the child has been calm and quiet briefly so they learn to associate the end of a time-out with this desired behavior.

-- Return to the task: If time out was issued for not complying with a task, once it ends the child should be instructed to complete the original task.
+• Return to the task: If a time-out was issued for not complying with a task, once it ends the child should be instructed to complete the original task.
 This way, kids won’t begin to see time outs as an escape strategy.

 By bringing practicing behavioral tools management at home, parents can make it a much more peaceful place to be.